charliesabino/astro_portfolio/src/pages/about.md

 title: "About"
 ---

 Hey there, I'm Charlie, a second-year studying computer science and economics at the University of Chicago.
-I currently aspire to work as a software engineer, product manager, or researcher somewhere at the cutting edge of technology; however, one day I would love to lead my own venture.
+I currently aspire to work as a software engineer, product manager, or researcher somewhere at the cutting edge of technology;
+however, one day I would love to lead my own biotech venture.

 I'm interested in a breadth of topics—computer science, mathematics, physics, literature, nutrition, and philosophy to name a few.
 I spend